Lingotek: Products

-Lingotek's stand‐alone translation management system (TMS) can be used to manage translation workflow for many different types of assets, from documents to websites.
-Since different types of content require different workflows, and often different service providers, Lingotek's enterprise TMS enables operators to manage not just the translation process, but also the vendor supply chain.
+Lingotek's stand‐alone translation management system can be used to manage translation workflow for different types of assets.

 In 2010, Lingotek integrated the Collaborative Translation Platform with other applications.
-The Lingotek - Inside API (application programming interface) allows users to translate content in web applications such as SharePoint, Drupal, Salesforce.com, Jive Social CRM, and Oracle universal content management (UCM).
+The Lingotek - Inside application programming interface allows users to translate content in web applications such as SharePoint, Drupal, Salesforce.com, Jive Social CRM, and Oracle universal content management.

-Lingotek translation connectors work in conjunction with other content creation tools such as Drupal and WordPress, that integrate with its TMS.
-In 2016, the company was named a Top 30 Drupal Contributor.

-Lingotek's TMS added multi-vendor translation, which enables brands to choose any translation agency for in-workflow translation in 2014.
+Lingotek's translation management system added multi-vendor translation, which enables brands to choose any translation agency for in-workflow translation in 2014.